Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: The Simulations

 The \texttt{FLAMINGO} simulations were initialised at $z_{\rm i}=31$ and run to a final redshift $z_{\rm f}=0$, with $z_{\rm i}$ chosen to be as late as possible to limit discreteness errors and reduce computational cost, while still preceding shell--crossing so that perturbation theory remains valid.

 For the simulations presented here, we adopt the same mass resolution as the \texttt{FLAMINGO} flagship run but evolve a smaller $(500\,\textrm{Mpc})^3$ volume, adjusting the particle counts accordingly.
-This configuration allows us to retain the m9 particle mass resolution while keeping the computational cost tractable, and enables us to resolve halos with $M \geq 10^{11}\,\rm{M_\odot}$.
+This configuration allows us to retain the m9 baryon particle mass resolution while keeping the computational cost tractable, and enables us to accurately resolve halos with $M \geq 10^{11}\,\rm{M_\odot}$.
+Our analysis uses 78 simulation snapshots spanning \(z=8\) to \(z=0\).